segraef/graef.io/content/privacy-policy.md

 ### Cookie Categories

 #### Analytics Cookies
-These cookies help us understand how visitors interact with our website by collecting information anonymously through Microsoft Clarity.
+These cookies help us understand how visitors interact with our website by collecting information through our analytics services.
 They help us:
 - Improve website performance
 - Understand user behavior patterns
 - Optimize content and navigation
+- Analyze traffic sources and user demographics

+Our analytics cookies include:
+- **Microsoft Clarity**: Session recordings and heatmap data
+- **Google Analytics**: Page views, user sessions, and traffic analysis

 #### Marketing Cookies
 These cookies may be used to build a profile of your interests and show you relevant content.
 Currently, we primarily use these for enhanced analytics features.